 Below are links to recordings of webinars presented by The Homes for Horses Coalition.
-In addition to these, you can find recorded webinars on a wide range of topics relevant to equine rescues on ASPCA Professional and Humane Society Academy.
+In addition to these, you can find recorded webinars on a wide range of topics relevant to equine rescues on ASPCA Professional.

 Alternative Treatments for Equine

 Acupuncture, chiropractic, herbs, homeopathy, healing touch, laser therapy, the list goes on of alternative treatment options for equines.
 Most of these treatments can be used in conjunction with traditional western medicine to alleviate health problems—or to prevent problems from occurring.
 Treatment options for equines are similar to those available for humans, but it can be challenging to decide which therapies are best for individual horses and situations, and then to find qualified practitioners.
 Dr. Hannah Mueller, DVM examines commonly used alternative treatments, a review of new therapies and sources of providers.